mdavis-xyz/mdavis.xyz/pages/voting/content.md

 It is [relatively simple](https://mirror.netcologne.de/CCC/congress/2014/webm-sd/31c3-6344-en-Security_Analysis_of_Estonias_Internet_Voting_System_webm-sd.webm) to construct a virus such that if you infect just one machine, any inserted SD card will be infected, which will infect all subsequent machines programmed with that card.

 In Australia (and around the world) paper ballots are counted by you, the citizens.
-The officials are volunteers from across the political spectrum.
+The staff and scrutineers are people from across the political spectrum.
 In contrast most voting machines are made by only a handful of vendors, who are [highly partisan](https://www.motherjones.com/politics/2004/03/diebolds-political-machine/).
 The CEO of one publicly proclaimed that he will be "helping Ohio deliver its electoral votes to the President."